History of Perth, Western Australia: Early 20th century (1902–1929)

-Hard times during the depression and world war (1930 - 1946)
+Hard times during the depression and world war (1930–1946)

-In 1930, telephone services put Perth in connection with Adelaide, and subsequently with eastern Australia.
+In 1930, telephone services connected Perth directly with Adelaide, and subsequently with eastern Australia.

 In 1932, the University of Western Australia campus was moved from Perth to its present-day site in Crawley.

 During World War II, Fremantle served as a base for submarines operating in the Pacific Theatre, and in 1943 a US Navy Catalina flying boat fleet was based at Matilda Bay.
 The Americans brought sixty to seventy Catalinas, and 1,200 personnel.
 American, Australian and Dutch pilots and crew used the Swan River for training purposes, and undertook missions that were as far away as Ceylon.

-Post war reconstruction (1947 - 1959)
+Post war reconstruction (1947–1959)

 Following the war there was an influx of European immigrants to Australia, with approximately 240,000 migrating to Perth between 1946 and 1970.
 Prior to the war, only 3.5% of Perth's population of 280,000 came from a non-English speaking background, while 14.1% of the population had been born in Britain, double the percentage of any of the other capital cities.
 By the 1970s, 21% of Perth's population was foreign born, with many migrating from Italy, Holland, Germany and other European nations.

 In 1955, Gordon Stephenson and John Alistair Hepburn prepared a plan for Perth and Fremantle.

 In 1958, the last of Perth's trams were retired from service, unable to compete with buses and cars.

 The Narrows Bridge opened in 1959, linking the north and south sides of the Swan River at The Narrows between Mill Point and Mount Eliza.
 At the time, it was the largest precast prestressed concrete bridge in the world.